s0ders/akira.sh/content/posts/go-interfaces.md

     // This will fail with the following error:
     // "A does not implement Incrementer (method Increment has a pointer receiver)" Foo(a)
-    // A possible workaround is to pass a reference Foo(&a)
+    // A possible workaround is to pass a pointer Foo(&a)
-    // Another one is to directly store a reference to the structure pA := &A{i: 0}
+    // Another one is to directly store a pointer to the structure pA := &A{i: 0}
     Foo(pA)
 }